dilyabareeva/quanda/docs/source/tutorial_pages/benchmarks.rst

 Run the benchmark evaluation on the attributors
 +++++++++++++++++++++++++++++++++++++++++++++++
 Note that some attributors take a long time to initialize or compute attributions.
-For a proof of concept, we recommend using ``CaptumSimilarity`` or ``RepresenterPoints``, or lowering the parameter values given above (i.e. using low ``proj_dim`` for TRAK or a low Hessian dataset size for Arnoldi Influence)
+For a proof of concept, we recommend using :doc:`CaptumSimilarity <../docs_api/quanda.explainers.wrappers.captum_influence>` or :doc:`RepresenterPoints <../docs_api/quanda.explainers.wrappers.representer_points>`, or lowering the parameter values given above (i.e. using low ``proj_dim`` for TRAK or a low Hessian dataset size for :doc:`ArnoldiInfluence <../docs_api/quanda.explainers.wrappers.captum_influence>`)

 .. code-block:: python